rjking1/pybase-plus/dev-notes.md

-1. hut.notes table rename note col to notes. check it is text
-2. hut add email action for all members. ok for heather
+- hut add email action for all members. ok for heather